 The duration of time in which you are taking certain supplements can vary.
 Some supplements are safe to take over extended periods of time while others need to be monitored more regularly.

 Supplements like multivitamins can be taken daily over long periods of time.
-Your intake of multivitamins doesn’t need to be highly regulated since these are common over the counter health supplements that many doctors recommend you take on a daily basis anyways.
+Your intake of multivitamins doesn’t need to be highly regulated since these are common over the counter health supplements that many doctors recommend you take on a daily basis anyway.

 However, when you start taking more specialized types of vitamins based off of a doctor’s recommendation, this is something that needs to be more regularly monitored.
 Each person is different, but consulting your healthcare provider a few times each year about your supplement regiment is always a good idea as there are times when it becomes unnecessary to continue taking supplements.